-Choosing a color for your wig can be tricky, whether you’re looking to match your natural hair color or want to try something different.
-Since most styles come in a large selection of colors, it’s important that you choose a color that will be the most flattering match for you.
-There are many factors that tie into which color will look best on you – from skin tone to eye color.
-That said, a big advantage to wearing a wig is that you can easily get the color you want without chemically damaging your hair.
-So feel free to experiment a bit, and consider color beyond your natural tone.
-Our experienced design team has compiled a list of tips and important information to help you through your journey of deciding on your perfect color.
+Whether you’re looking to match your natural hair color or want to try something different, choosing a color for your wig can be tricky.
+Since most styles come in a large selection of colors, it’s important to choose a wig hair color that will be the most flattering match for you.
+From skin tone to eye color, there are many factors that tie into which color will look best.
+The big advantage to wearing a wig is that you can easily get the color you want without chemically damaging your hair.
+So why not experiment and consider color beyond your natural tone?
+Our experienced design team has compiled a list of tips and important information to help you along your wig color journey.

-- Avoid choosing a color that is more than two shades lighter or darker than your natural hair color.
-If you pick a color that’s much lighter or darker than your natural hair color, the result will be dramatic.
-It is typically a safer choice to go with a shade similar to your natural one to start off with.
-If you’re have your mind set on a dramatic change, consider changing the color gradually over a period of time, such as 3 months.
+- Think carefully before choosing a color more than two shades lighter or darker than your natural hair color.
+When you pick a color that’s much lighter or darker than your natural hair, the result is dramatic.
+The safe choice is to choose a shade similar to your natural hair color, but if you are really looking for something new, consider changing the color gradually over a period of time.

-- If you want a blonde wig, consider what color your hair was when you were a child.
+- Think back to the hair color of your youth.
 If you were blonde when you were a child, chances are, blonde will also work for you as an adult.
-To match your current skin tone, choose a shade that’s a little darker than what you had as a child.
+To match your current skin tone, choose a shade that’s slightly darker than what you had as a child.

-- Looking for highlights?
-You’ll be happy to discover that both synthetic wig fibers and human hair products are pre-blended with natural looking highlights, designed with a blend of shades that provide a rich, natural-looking color.
-Golden highlights can help to brighten your complexion and give your skin a more youthful appearance.
+- Hoping for highlights?
+You’ll be happy to discover that both synthetic wigs and human hair wigs are pre-blended with natural looking highlights, designed with a variety of shades that provide a rich, natural-looking color.
 If your wig is auburn, choose copper highlights to brighten the look.
-Natural brunettes look best with caramel, and blondes look best with honey tones for highlights.
-Looking to try the ombre trend?
+Natural brunettes look best with caramel, and blondes look best with honey tones.
+Open to the ombre trend?
 We offer ombre wigs too.